-Initial (beta quality) post-launch validation of the L2_SM_P product has been performed and is documented in the SMAP L2_SM_P beta release assessment report [59] which is available through NSIDC.
-It is anticipated that Validation Stages 1 and 2 and beyond will be completed by the end of the official calibration / validation phase of the SMAP mission in 2016 (12 months after the beginning of routine science operations on orbit (IOC)).
+Initial post-launch validation of the L2\SM\P product has been performed and is documented in the SMAP L2\SM\P beta, validated, and Version 4 release assessment reports [59, 60, 61] which are available through NSIDC; an L2\SM\P Data Release Version 5 assessment report [63] will be produced in June, 2018.
+Validation Stages 1 and 2 and beyond will be completed by the end of the official calibration/validation phase of the SMAP mission in 2016 (12 months after the beginning of routine science operations on orbit (IOC)).
 All validation data and results will be provided through the NSIDC.
-The only item that would remain is publishing in peer-reviewed literature.
-Although it is obviously our intention to publish, it is unlikely that a published journal article can be completed by the end of the relatively short Cal/Val period.
-It is more realistic that within two years after the end of IOC, Stages 1 through 3 will be complete.
+Given that an initial journal article presenting an assessment of the L2\SM\P soil moisture product was published in August, 2016 [62], it is realistic that within two years after the end of IOC, Stages 1 through 3 will be complete, and work toward Stage 4 will be well underway.

 The SMAP Cal/Val plan [46] describes five types of resources that will be utilized as sources of calibration/validation data.
-These types of data are listed in Table 9, which describes their perceived role and issues that are currently being addressed by the SMAP team.
+These types of data are listed in Table 10, which describes their perceived role and issues that are currently being addressed by the SMAP team.
 The NSPIRES DCL entry in the table refers to a Dear Colleague Letter request for information that was released by NASA to the science community to solicit members of the SMAP cal/val team and core validation and other validation sites globally.
 A NASA panel in consultation with the SMAP team selected ~27 investigator sites or supported instrument networks in Summer, 2011.
 Since then several new sites have been added.
+The assessment reports list the latest core validation sites used in performance evaluations.

-Table 9.
+Table 10.
 Overview of the SMAP Cal/Val Methodologies